christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Dynamis aka Cleopatra and Mark Antony.
 Does he look familiar? ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ in the above coin translates to "King of the Sauromatians".
 Sauromates is a Greek rendering of 'Sarmatian', referring to the Scythian tribe who came from the Pontic steppe.
-Sauromates has different meanings depending on the language.
 In Greek 'Saur' means 'snake' or 'reptile' and 'mates' means 'man' or 'warrior'.
-Therefore, translated literally in Greek ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ means "King of the snake people", or "king of the dragon people".
+Therefore, translated literally in Greek ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ means "King of the snake people", or "king of the dragon people", but that is just a Greek folk-etymology.
+The Greeks likely associated the name Sauromates with snakes due to the Sarmatian's scaled armor or reverence of snakes.
 In ancient Scythian/Iranian Saura = "sun" (cognate with Sanskrit Surya) and -matas = "ruler, lord", so Sauromates translates to "Sun Lord" or "Sun King".
-Also note that his father was Tiberius Julius Rhoemetalces and Rhoemetalces translates to "King of Rhoem" in ancient Tracian and at the root of Sauromates is "ROMA"?
-In Scythian, the root Roma or Ruma means "dragon" or "serpent" (Rome = "Place of the Dragon").
-If Sauromatians or Sauromates originally connotated Rome/Rhome/Rum (Saromates: Sar- = King, -oma- = Rhoma, -tes = of = "King of Rome"?) then this would prove my theories beyond any doubt.
+Also note that his father was Tiberius Julius Rhoemetalces and Rhoemetalces translates to "King of Rhoeme" in ancient Tracian and at the root of Sauromates is "ROMA"?
+Saura-mates likely originally connotated "Sun King of Rome".
 He was the great (or great-great?)-grandson of Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator and his daughter Cleopatra aka Dynamis.

 ![Fig.1.49](/images/SauromatesCross.jpg){:width="400px"}